sagamusix/JDTools/readme.md

 # Building

 This project is written in C++ 20.
-For building, the cross-platform CMake project, or alternatively the Visual Studio 2019 solution for Windows can be used.
+To build it, use the cross-platform CMake project, or alternatively the Visual Studio 2019 solution for Windows.